bigtreetech/docs/docs/Panda_Perch_H2D.md

 * **Step 1: Form the Main Frame**

-    Unbox the left and right side panels (the right panel is marked with the product name), the back panel, and the front bottom bar.
-Assemble these parts to form the main frame using CM3x4 screws.
-(Do not fully tighten them yet—tighten after securing the top panel.)
+    Unpack the side panels (note that the right panel is labeled with the product name), back panel, and front bottom bar.
+Assemble these components into the main frame, loosely fastening all joints with the CM3x4 screws.

+    **Important**: Final tightening must wait until after the top panel is secured in a later step.

     <img src=img/PandaPerchH2D/3.jpg width="600"/>